 - Navelbine (chemical name: vinorelbine): An intravenous (IV) chemotherapy that is used in patients with metastatic breast cancer.
 Navelbine is approved for second-line therapy — after an initial chemotherapy (first-line) regimen has been used and has stopped working.

 - Abraxane (chemical name: albumin-bound or nab-paclitaxel): An injectable formulation of paclitaxel for treating metastatic breast cancer.
 Abraxane is approved as second-line therapy.

 Your doctor will tell you which medication combination is likely to work best for you.

 Chemotherapy attacks all the cells in your body that are fast-growing.
 Cancer cells tend to grow fast — but so do cells in your mouth, nose, and blood.
 The cells on your head that make hair are also fast-growing, and so are cells in your immune system and digestive system.

 When chemotherapy affects normal cells, it can cause side effects including:

 - higher risk of infection

 - aches and discomfort

 Medicines can take away or reduce most of the side effects.
 You will be able to take some of these medicines before and after each treatment.
 Most side effects go away within weeks or months after the end of chemotherapy treatment.

 Chemotherapy medicines can be given one at a time or in combination with other chemotherapies.
 But chemotherapy is not usually given at the same time as hormonal therapy.
-Chemotherapy may also be delivered together with Herceptin (chemical name: trastuzumab), a targeted form of therapy for people with HER2-positive disease.
+Chemotherapy also may be given with certain targeted therapy medicines.